mgoodfellow/CacheTower.ContextActivators.SimpleInjector/README.md

 ## What is this?

-This is a [SimpleInjector](https://github.com/simpleinjector/SimpleInjector) context activator for [CacheTower](https://github.com/TurnerSoftware/CacheTower)
+This is a [SimpleInjector](https://github.com/simpleinjector/SimpleInjector) context activator for [CacheTower](https://github.com/TurnerSoftware/CacheTower).

-This allows you to resole a context via the DI container where the scope of the injected dependencies are managed by the container.
+This allows you to resolve a context via the DI container where the scope of the injected dependencies are managed by the container.

-This is often important for background refreshing which can run out-of-band and at any time.
+This is often important for background refreshing which can run out of band and at any time.

 ## Usage